Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/species-selector/species-selector-intro.md

 ## Removing a species genome

-You can remove by selecting the 'Remove' button on the Species homepage.
+You can remove a genome by selecting the 'Remove species' button, on the top right of the Species homepage.

 ### The Species homepage